benswift/benswift.github.io/_posts/2023-02-02-jekyll-build-speedups-for-ruby-3-2.md

 **That's a 4.8x speedup**.

 Obviously, like all benchmarks on the internet this one is wrong & stupid and you should do your own testing.
+Three runs probably isn't enough to shake out any cache effects, and I don't know (but could guess?) that the JIT might have even more pronounced cold start issues (although I didn't really see it above).
-But if you build a lot of Jekyll sites, my anecdotal evidence is that you can save yourself a bunch of time, and tighten those feedback loops to stay in the flow state.
+Anyway, if you build a lot of Jekyll sites, my anecdotal evidence is that you can save yourself a bunch of time, and tighten those feedback loops to stay in the flow state.
 Have fun!